 Step 6: Reject blind machine translation

-If you must auto-translate to catch up:
+If you must auto-translate to catch up, run it through review rather than publishing raw:

 Prevention

-• Articles without bilingual maintenance get marked single-language, not left half-maintained
+- Articles without bilingual maintenance get marked single-language, not left half-maintained.

-• For high-traffic pages, sync is mandatory; for zero-traffic pages, single-language is fine
+- For high-traffic pages, sync is mandatory; for zero-traffic pages, single-language is fine.

-• translationKey is the contract; renaming a file requires updating its counterpart too
+translationKeyis the contract: renaming a file requires updating its counterpart too.

 Tags: #Content ops #Site quality #Site audit #Troubleshooting #Bilingual